msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 - **Pack Qty Issued**: Number of packs to be issued

 There is also a final row in the table which is a placeholder line, if the status of the Outbound Shipment is `NEW`.
-The placeholder line is used when the quantity you are issuing is higher than your available stock
+The placeholder line is used when the quantity you are issuing is higher than your available stock.

 ![List of available batch numbers](/docs/distribution/images/os_additem_listofbatches.png)